kAmpesinx/hi-world/README.md

-# This is xAn aka kAmpesino
+# xAn aka kAmpesino

-These are the skins that shape part of who I am as a sensitive human being :)
+These are a few skins that shape part of who I am as a sensitive human being surfing web2 and web3 waves :)